avo-hq/docs.avohq.io/docs/3.0/recipes/display-scope-record-count.md

 In this example we made the `name` option a callable block and are returning the name of the scope and a `span` with the count of the records.

 We are also using the `sanitize` method to return it as HTML.

+We're using some known Avo classes in the example above.
+If you're trying different classes and it's not applying you should consider [tailwind css integration](../tailwindcss-integration).

 :::warning
 This may have some performance implications as it will run the `count` query on every page load.